Ana-Maria-O/killercoda-slack-bot/SlackBot/step2.md

-GEO

 Now it's time to code
-Start by pip install iuyretit

-and all the other packages that we need
+Start by installing packages that we are going to need:

+pip install slackclient
+pip install slack-sdk